If you have one foot out the door, you may be tempted to run as fast as you can. But you’ll need a pre-leaving checklist first.

-Below is a list to get you started:
+Here is a list of to-dos and documents to get you started.

 - Lock down your social media accounts.
 And be cool.
-If you choose to announce your separation, remember your audience and that you can easily look like the bad guy;
+If you choose to announce your separation, remember your audience and that you could easily look like the bad guy.

 - Don’t tip your hand.
 In many cases, especially for safety, the element of surprise is necessary.

-- Current pay stubs for yourself and your spouse.
-Commission agreements and offer letters, if possible;
+- Current pay stubs for yourself and your spouse

-- Bank statements for personal and business accounts.
-FOR EVERY account you and/or your spouse has, jointly or individually (certificates of deposit, mutual funds and money market accounts);
+- Bank statements for personal and business account for EVERY account owned by you and/or your spouse, jointly or individually (certificates of deposit, mutual funds, and money market accounts)

-- All real estate records, including the marital home and unimproved land, (related paperwork such as the deed, the promissory note, mortgage, statement from the lender showing the balance due, any appraisals of property, and the most recent tax bill);
+- All real estate records, including the marital home and unimproved land, related paperwork such as the deed, promissory note, mortgage, statement from the lender showing the balance due, appraisals of property, and the most recent tax bill

-- If you own a business, tax documents, profit and loss statements, partnership agreements, etc.;
+- If you own a business, tax documents, profit and loss statements, partnership agreements, and so on

-- Personal property list, such as, furnishings, collections (art, stamp, firearms and coin collections);
+- Personal property list, such as furnishings and collections (art, stamp, firearms, and coin collections)

-- Credit card statements.
-If you do not have all statements or access to statements.
-Be sure to at least make a list of all debts (student loans, promissory notes, other loans);
+- Credit card statements, if possible (Note: If you do not have all statements or access to statements, be sure to at least make a list of all debts — student loans, promissory notes, other loans.)

-- Vehicle loans, including the title(s), promissory note if the vehicle is encumbered, payment coupon or invoice from most recent payment; and
+- Vehicle loans, including the title(s), promissory note if the vehicle is encumbered, and payment coupon or invoice from the most recent payment

-- Passports, social security cards, and birth certificates for you and your children.
+- Passports, Social Security cards, and birth certificates for yourself and your children

-This may seem like a lot to pull together but you don’t want to start chasing these documents down or recreating them when you or your attorney needs them.
-You (and your attorney) need to know what you’re working with and what assets and debts are part of the marital community.
+This may seem like a lot to pull together, but you and your attorney need to know what you’re working with and what assets and debts are part of the marital community.

-As always, be sure to consult with an experienced family law attorney in order to protect your interests.
+As always, be sure to consult with an experienced family law attorney to protect your interests.